 Gluten free high protein chocolate zucchini donuts and you don’t even need a special donut pan.
 Yup I’m bringing out all the stops for this recipe!
 How many should I sign you up for?

 Honestly, I’ve made these high protein chocolate zucchini donuts 5 times in 1 week.
 The recipe for the donut actually started as a chocolate zucchini pancake on a Saturday morning after a rather intense workout.
 I couldn’t stop talking about how fluffy the pancakes were and how I just couldn’t stop thinking about them.
 Often I will use the same recipe for cookies or muffins as my pancakes but these just had to be a little bit more special.
 And that’s when I remembered this cool trick I saw on Facebook on how to make donuts without a special pan.

-So the hack.
-You are going to love this.
-You cut up strips of parchament paper, roll them into a ball (not super tight) and put them in the middle of a well oiled muffin tin.
-Then you just add the batter around the parchament paper and viola, you have a donut pan!
-Just don’t forget to pull out the parchament paper from the center, that could be bad!
+Cut up strips of parchment paper, roll them into a ball (not super tight) and put them in the middle of a well oiled muffin tin.
+Then you just add the batter around the parchment paper and viola, you have a donut pan!
+Just don’t forget to pull out the parchment paper from the center, that could be bad!
 Oh and REALLY spray your muffin tins.
 There is nothing worse than donuts sticking to the pan!

 - 6 egg whites

-- 3 scoops vegan chocolate protein powder (I used MRM chocolate)
+- 3 servings vegan chocolate protein powder Nuzest

 - 2 tbs. coconut flour